aswathyseb/biostar-recipes/docs/Recipes.md

 ---
 ___Is a recipe a "pipeline"?___
 <sub>Yes.
-A recipe may be thought of as a web enabled pipeline execution environment.</sub>
+A recipe may be thought of as a web-enabled pipeline execution environment.</sub>

 ___What is the purpose of a recipe?___
 <sub>Recipes allow other people to run scripts that you have written.
 When executed a recipe creates a full record of a data analysis run. </sub>

-___How can you get someones recipe?___
+___How can you get someone's recipe?___
-<sub>Just copy it !
+<sub>Just copy it!
 Anyone that can see a recipe can copy their own version of it. </sub>

 ---

 ## Where to start

 1. Create a project
     - <sub>Projects act as containers for recipes, data, and analytic results.</sub>

-2. Add data into project
+2. Add data to a project
-	- <sub>Several methods to add data, some have restirctions on size.</sub>
+    - <sub>Several methods to add data, some have restrictions on size.</sub>

 3. Create a recipe
     - <sub>Create a blank recipe or copy one and edit it.</sub>

 4. Run the recipe and view results
     - <sub>Running a recipe creates a set of files that can be downloaded or re-ran in another recipe.</sub>

 ---
 ## General structure